utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 Partner Workspaces are only visible to invited team members, similar to [private workspaces](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/).
 Once invited, you can access Partner Workspaces as you would access any other workspace.
 To open one, select **Workspaces** in the Postman header, then select the Partner Workspace.

 Users can be assigned the team-level Partner Manager role.
 Partner Managers can view all Partner Workspaces within an organization, and can control their settings, visibility, and partner invites.
-To learn more, see [Managing users and roles](#managing-users-and-roles).
+To learn more, see [Team and Partner Workspace roles](/docs/collaborating-in-postman/roles-and-permissions/#team-and-partner-workspace-roles).

 ### Collaborating as a partner

 When an external partner is [invited to a Partner Workspace](#inviting-collaborators-to-a-partner-workspace) by a team they're working with, they only have access to that Partner Workspace and can't access any other workspaces or resources within the team.
 Partners don't have personal or team workspaces within the team they're partnering with.

 At the team level, all external partners are automatically assigned the Partner role.
-At the workspace level, all partners are assigned the [Workspace Editor or Viewer](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles) roles.
+At the workspace level, all partners are assigned the [Workspace Editor or Viewer](/docs/collaborating-in-postman/roles-and-permissions/#team-and-partner-workspace-roles) roles.
 If partners are assigned the Workspace Editor role, they can edit all workspace resources in the Partner Workspace, including collections.
 If partners are assigned the Workspace Viewer role, they can be assigned the Collection Editor role in specific collections.
 Partners can also be assigned the Partner Lead role, which enables them to invite other individuals from their organization to the Partner Workspace.

 > To learn more about partner roles and permissions, see [Team and Partner Workspace roles](/docs/collaborating-in-postman/roles-and-permissions/#team-and-partner-workspace-roles).